Palantir Will Pay $1.6 Million In Back Wages In A Discrimination Suit

-On Friday, the Department of Labor’s office of compliance for federal contractors entered into a consent decree with Palantir Technologies — the software and data company whose clients include government agencies and private companies — to resolve charges of systemic hiring discrimination at the company’s Palo Alto facility.
+On Friday, the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) entered into a consent decree with Palantir Technologies — the software and data company whose clients include government agencies and private companies — to resolve charges of systemic hiring discrimination at the company’s Palo Alto facility.

 The decree, under which Palantir admits no liability, settles allegations that the company discriminated against Asian applicants in the hiring and selection process for engineering jobs.
 Palantir will pay $1,659,434 in back wages and other relief — including stock options — to the affected class and extend job offers to eight class members.